Acacia lanceolata: Description

 The open pungent shrub typically grows to a height of 0.3 to 1.2 m.
 It usually has many branches with spinose, hairy branchlets that are covered with a fine white powdery coating at the extremities and have stipules on new shoots.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The evergreen, pungent phyllodes have an inequilateral to lanceolate shape but are also occasionally narrowly elliptic.
 The glabrous to sparsely haired phyllodes are 7 to 15 mm in length and 1.5 to 4 mm wide and have a central midrib central and two or three parallel minor nerves.
 When it blooms it produces simple inflorescences with single headed racemes with an axis that is less than 0.5 mm in length. the spherical to shortly obloid flower-heads contain 20 to 23 golden coloured flowers.
-Following flowering it will produced seed pods that resemble a string of beads.
+Following flowering it will produce seed pods that resemble a string of beads.
 The glabrous and firmly chartaceous pods are often quite tightly coiled with a length up to 17 mm and a width of around 10 mm.
 The seeds inside are arranged longitudinally inside and have an oblong-elliptic shape with a length of around 4 mm.